 My education and early career were in the fine arts until I realized my true love was, as I mentioned, storytelling.
 I moved to New York and then, more recently, to Silicon Valley, working with clients in STEM, entertainment, education and advertising along the way.

 Motion design is a discipline combining the principles of graphic design, animation and filmmaking.
-Motion design contributes to many different areas of work: from animated entertainment to bringing motion to the user experience of apps and websites and designing the lower thirds for televised award shows and sports games.
+Motion design contributes to many different areas of work: from animated entertainment to bringing a motion to the user experience of apps and websites and designing the lower thirds for televised award shows and sports games.

 As video and animation continue to be used as preeminent tools in education, user interfaces, and storytelling, motion designers are increasingly becoming an essential part of many cross-functional teams.
 They also serve a variety of roles — from brand development to advertising and product design.